 Professor Lois W. Schwartz entered the UC Berkeley School of Law (Boalt Hall) in 1986 at the age of forty, and every day thanks her lucky stars that she accepted the challenge.
 Her legal career began in private practice and quickly led to teaching.
 Her professional life has taken unconventional twists and turns, including a hiatus from academia in 2001 to complete a judicial clerkship in the U.S. District Court for the Northern District of California, a stint with the Public Defender’s Office, and a position with the Contra Costa County Staff Attorneys’ Office.
 It is her goal in teaching to integrate academic understanding and practical skills.

-Courses Taught: Wills & Trusts, Remedies, Property, California Civil Procedure, Community Property, Education Law (statutory course), Estate Drafting, LL.M.
-Introduction to Law, Critical Studies II, Ethics, Moot Court, and Legal Writing & Research
+Courses Taught: Wills & Trusts, Remedies, Property, California Civil Procedure, Constitutional Law, Community Property, Education Law, Estate Drafting, LL.M.
+Introduction to U.S. Legal Systems, Critical Studies II, Ethics, Moot Court, and Legal Writing & Research

 Expertise: California Law and Practice Skills and Education Law

 What I hope you get from UC Hastings is...
 Abundant options to do much good in the world and do well at the same time.